msft-mirror-aosp/platform.external.autotest/docs/best-practices.md

 are preferred over double quotes in control files for consistency.
 Example of control file with single quotes:
 ```
-# Copyright 2022 The Chromium OS Authors.
-All rights reserved.
+# Copyright 2022 The ChromiumOS Authors
 # Use of this source code is governed by a BSD-style license that can be
 # found in the LICENSE file.